farmera/sare_grant/study_results_balloons.md

 To put this into perspective consider the images in __Figure 6__.
 The top image shows an accurate depiction of a 1 meter per pixel GSD resolution.
 Each pixel covers an area on the ground of 1 sq meter (just under 11 sq ft).
-The second image below shows the sort of resolution we were able to attain with a kite and a modified dual-camera system.
+The second image shows the sort of resolution that we were able to attain with a kite and a modified dual-camera system.
 (The same resolution can be had with a balloon but our focus was with the kite only.)

 The specific images here are 412 by 72 pixels in size, where each pixel has a ground resolution of 2.7 centimeters (~1 square inch).